Experienced Orange County Wrongful Death Attorneys

 One of the first things that people want to know during their initial consultation is how much they can recover in a wrongful death case.
 It is a natural question to ask.
 After all, besides getting justice, the entire legal process is about being fairly compensated because your loved one cannot be brought back.

 Damages in a wrongful death case are different than in a regular negligence case.
-The plaintiffs are able to recover for what the deceased suffered between the time of the defendant’s negligence and their death.
-This is similar to what a personal injury plaintiff would usually recover and could include the following:
+The plaintiffs can recover for what the deceased suffered between the time of the defendant’s negligence and their death.
+This is like what a personal injury plaintiff would usually recover and could include the following:

 - Lost wages